Where is the next Community Games taking place?

 Do you just watch the sports and activities, or can you get involved?

 “Great question!
-The Sutton Games is all about getting involved!
+The Community Games is all about getting involved!
 The event is designed to let people – children and adults alike – have a go at loads of sports and activities.
 You’re welcome to just watch but there’s loads more fun to be had by getting stuck in!”

 Is it true I’ll get a medal for just joining in?

 “Yes you certainly do!
-We reward participation with an exclusive Sutton Games medal.
+We reward participation with an exclusive Games medal.
 To get one, all you need to do is complete 8 activities.
 Simply collect a sticker card when you arrive (or from one of our volunteers) and make sure you get a Buddy (that’s me!) sticker after each activity you try.
 Once your card is full, come down to the medal station to claim your prize!”

 What activities and sports will I be able to try?